isuchikul/isuchikul/README.md

-- 👋 Hi, I'm Isabella Suchikul
+- 👋 Hi, I'm Ella Suchikul
 - 👀 I'm interested in Software Development, Machine Learning, and Project Management.
 - 🌱 I’m currently learning Cloud Computing and Web Programming.
 - 💞️ I’m eager to collaborate on projects that create a positive impact, especially in the health and fitness space, which I am deeply passionate about.